15 Small Garden Ideas Photos | Terrace Garden Setup

 4. Railings

-Rather than thinking about your lack of floor space, think about the vertical space in your backyard you may be underutilizing.
-If you have a deck or patio, you can hang flower boxes that can be filled with colorful flowers and herbs.
+Instead of thinking about the lack of floor space, think about the vertical location in your backyard, which you can reduce.
+If you have a deck or courtyard, you can hang flower boxes that can fill with colored flowers and herbs.

 Small Garden Ideas with Railings